Jetsterz/ITISMOB-ASL-Fingerspelling-Android-App/README.md

 # ITISMOB-ASL-Fingerspelling-Android-App
-A gamified android application for learning ASL language
+A gamified android application for learning how to spell in ASL